 The fight to replace JPEG as the main image format for web delivery is heating up.
 Its formats are derived from video codecs that are currently at the forefront of this battle.
-Introducing AVIF and HEIC: two image file formats vying it out for the web delivery crown.
+Introducing AVIF and HEIF: two image file formats vying it out for the web delivery crown.

 AVIF, developed by the Alliance for Open Media in 2019, is an open image file format based on the AV1 video codec.
-HEIC (also known as HEIF) stands for High Efficiency Image Format, and it was released by the MPEG group in 2015 and is most known for its use on iOS.
-The HEIC format is derived from the HEVC (High Efficiency Video Coding) codec (also known as H.265 or MPEG-H Part 2)
+HEIF (also known as HEIF) stands for High Efficiency Image Format, and it was released by the MPEG group in 2015 and is most known for its use on iOS.
+The HEIF format is derived from the HEVC (High Efficiency Video Coding) codec (also known as H.265 or MPEG-H Part 2)

 As both formats find their roots in video codecs, AVIF and HEIF share the resolution limitations of their respective standards.
 Both formats sport maximum image dimensions of 65536 x 65536 pixels.

+The default limit of AVIF is 8K.
 Video professionals will recognize this as the size of an 8K video frame.
 It is possible to break this limit for both formats by independently encoded tiles of 8K frames.
 But this method introduces artifacts at the tile boundaries, affecting the overall appearance of images.
 Both formats are unsuitable for ultra-high-resolution photos.

 AVIF functions well in low-fidelity situations, where it can still retain high appeal while keeping file sizes down.
 High appeal images lack the compression artifacts that make a low-fidelity image look bad, like color banding and blockiness.
-This is one of JPEG's main disadvantages as highly compressed JPEG's lack appeal.
+This is one of JPEG's main disadvantages as compressed JPEG's lack appeal.

 A lossless original PNG image can be converted to a 68.8kb JPEG image.
 In comparison, the same image in AVIF would have a file size of 67.6kb – with a much greater appeal (for example, more minor color banding).

-AVIF pulls ahead in medium and high-fidelity scenarios.
+AVIFs compression algorithms pull ahead in medium and high-fidelity scenarios.
 We find that AVIF has the edge over its competitor with file size efficiency, where differences in appeal become less noticeable with increased fidelity.